Which Sport Dog Food K-9 Series Dry Recipes Get

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, Sport K-9 Series dog food looks like an above-average product.
+Based on its ingredients alone, Sport Dog Food K-9 Series looks like an above-average dry dog food.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Free of any plant-based protein boosters, this looks like the profile of a kibble containing a significant amount of meat.

 However, with 46% of the total calories in our example coming from fat versus just 27% from protein, some recipes may not be suitable for pets on a low-fat diet.

 Our Rating of Sport Dog Food K-9 Series Dog Food

 Sport Dog Food K-9 Series is a grain-inclusive dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 The following automated list (if present) includes all dog food recalls related to Sport Dog through February 2024.